Bolton, in book, accuses Trump of 'obstruction of justice as a way of life,' asking China's Xi for 2020 help

 At one point in his memoir, Bolton makes reference to edits made to his book as a result of the prepublication review process, as he accused the president of soliciting foreign election help during a June 29, 2019 meeting with Xi in Osaka, Japan.

 "Xi told Trump that the U.S.-China relationship was the most important in the world.
-He said that some (unnamed) American political figures were making erroneous judgments by calling for a new cold war with China," Bolton wrote.
+He said that some (unnamed) American political figures were making erroneous judgments by calling for a new Cold War with China," Bolton wrote.
 "Whether Xi meant to finger the Democrats or some of us sitting on the U.S. side of the table, I don’t know, but Trump immediately assumed that Xi meant the Democrats."

 That's when, according to Bolton, the conversation took a troubling turn.